Sarasota Theft Crime Lawyer

 You can get probation for grand theft.
 While on probation a person must meet specified requirements, such as meeting regularly with a probation officer, finding or maintaining employment, paying all fines and restitution within a certain amount of time, and not stealing anything else or committing any more crimes.
 Probation will usually last for a year and three year sentences or more is possible.

-An Experienced Criminal Defense Attorney Can Help You
+Let Our Criminal Defense Attorney Help You

 If you feel a $1000 punishment is far too excessive for the crime of stealing a $20 item, you are not alone.
 Our professional team of associates at The Law Office of Wyndel G. Darville, PLLC has an authentic and passionate drive to defend those charged with criminal offenses.
 We know that one mistake shouldn't mean the end of your wellbeing, and that the legal system can seem unfairly stacked against the accused.
 We encourage you to schedule a free 30-minute case review today and begin taking the right steps to defend yourself in court.